postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## Backing up collections to GitHub on a custom domain

-To back up collections to GitHub on a custom domain, follow the same step as backing up a collection with the following differences:
+Follow the same steps as [backing up a collection](#backing-up-collections-on-github) with the following differences:

 1. After searching for the GitHub integration in Postman, select **Add Integration** next to **Backup a collection (custom domain)**.